ecordes-vt/docs/src/docs/developer/engines/tutorial/engine-tutorial-step-2.md

 In this lesson, we learned how to:
 * Create Docker build instructions in a simple text file called a _Dockerfile_.
-* Base a build off a preexisting parent build or _base image_ using the `FROM` keyword.
+* Base a build off one or more preexisting parent builds or _base image_ using the `FROM` keyword.
 * Use `COPY` to make Docker copy files.
 * Use `RUN` to make Docker execute shell instructions during the build process.
 * Use `RUN` commands to update an image's CA certificates so that container-based SSL works at runtime.